FemiAzteco/azteco_unity_package/README.md

  The data is stored in serialized classes contained within the script.

-# how to run tests without an API key
+# How to Run Tests Without an API Key
-To run tests with this package without an API key, you can use the methods in azteco_api_tests.
+To run tests with this package without an API key, you can use the methods in `azteco_api_tests.cs`.
 These methods are coroutines, that run after a 3 second delay, to mimic the delay when using the actual api, and they return the same data that a real api call would return.

 | Storage Class | Data |
 |--|--|